 It's Christmas Eve.
 Alice is decorating the tree, singing "Jingle Bells" and setting out holiday refreshments.
 Ralph comes home with potato salad, but Alice says it's the wrong potato salad.
 Ralph can't believe that Alice is actually asking him to go out for different potato salad.

-After a "One of these days", he leaves.
+After Alice receives a "One of these days", Ralph leaves.
 Trixie enters, and describes to Alice what Ed gave her for Christmas, an orange juice squeezer that looks like Napoleon and squirts juice out of its ears.

 Fenwick Babbitt (Jackie Gleason) comes by, to deliver ice and beer.
 After hauling the keg all over the apartment and standing around with the block of ice, he discovers he's in the wrong apartment, and leaves.

-Ed enters, escorting Frances Langford.
-Frances knew Trixie in vaudeville.
-Frances sings "Great Day" and "I Love Paris" for Alice, Ed, and Trixie.
+Ed enters, escorting Trixie's Vaudeville friend Frances Langford.
+Frances sings "Great Day" and "I Love Paris" for Ed, Trixie and Alice.

 Then Joe the Bartender (Jackie Gleason) stops in.
-He says a poor soul down at the bar was the victim of a nasty practical joke by Fatso Fogarty, What made the hoax particularly pathetic was that the poor soul, totally taken in, cherished his prize.
+He says a poor soul down at the bar was the victim of a nasty practical joke by Fatso Fogarty, who gave him a cheap rhinestone.
+The Poor Soul, totally taken in, cherished his prize thinking it was a diamond.
 Alice, moved by the tale, tells Joe to send the poor soul up, and she'll give him a real present.

 Joe leaves, taking Frances with him.
 Now the Poor Soul (Jackie Gleason) arrives.
-Alice offers him refreshments and a gift, probably the first gift anyone ever gave him.
-He touchingly returns the favor by giving her his cherished prize, a fake diamond, then leaves.
+Alice offers him refreshments and a gift.
+He touchingly returns the favor by giving her his cherished prize, then leaves.

 The next visitor is Rudy the Repairman (Jackie Gleason).
 Rudy is accompanied by his regular assistant, Whitey, destroys the television set, and departs.
 Alice tells Trixie that it doesn't really matter, since she just had the set on trial.

-Next, Ed brings in guest Eddie Hodges, who stands as high as the kitchen chair and sings "Walking My Baby Back Home".
+Next, Ed brings in guest Eddie Hodges, who sings "Walking My Baby Back Home".
 Ed then brings Eddie to Joe's.

 Running time: 35:54.